Signed Into Law

 Which agencies enforce SB1494?

-SB1494 is enforced by Texas Secretary of State (Elections Division) and Governing Bodies of Political Subdivisions (City Councils, School Boards, etc.).
+SB1494 is enforced by Governing Bodies of Political Subdivisions (City Councils, School Boards, etc.) and Texas Secretary of State (Elections Division).

 Q

-The compliance urgency for SB1494 is rated as "low".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB1494 is rated as "low".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q